Frequently asked questions

 We may from time to time need to share your data with other organisations, when they have been contracted by the BBC to provide a service on our behalf.
 For example, we may contract another organisation to create and distribute newsletter for us and we would need to share your email address with them along with any additional information you have supplied to help us to understand what content you might be interested in.

 These third party organisations will be acting upon written instruction from the BBC and they will use your data solely for the purposes of supplying a service on our behalf.
 They will not use your data for their own commercial purposes.

 When you use a BBC app, we collect statistical data, to help us to learn what works and what’s most useful for you.
-All data is collected anonymously (eg we won’t know what pages a specific person visits, or their location), but we will be able to see general trends about which pages and areas are more popular.
+All data is collected anonymously (eg we won’t know what pages a specific person visits, or their precise location), but we will be able to see general trends about which pages and areas are more popular.
 For more information about how we use this statistical data, see our section on Performance Cookies.
 Many BBC apps allow you to opt out of the collection of this data.
 To opt-out of statistics collection, go to the ‘Help’ or ‘settings’ tab within the app.